 EPPSA Graduate Energy Poverty Fellows

 This year, we seek to recruit 2 Ph.D. students as EPPSA Graduate Energy Poverty Fellows (GEPFs) to join our cohort of 3 Ph.D students who began their studies in Fall 2018.
 Students are expected to matriculate in Fall 2019 in order to participate.
-Due to the funding source, there is a strong preference for US citizens and permanent residents.
+Due to the funding source, there is a preference for US citizens and permanent residents, however it is not a requirement.
 GEPFs will form an interdisciplinary cohort that will benefit from training and resources at UNC-CH and NCSU as well as collaboration with our partners in North Carolina and in Southern Africa.

 Expectations of PIRE Graduate Energy Poverty Fellows